Sarada Uchiha: In Naruto

 Sarada makes her first appearance in the last chapter of Naruto.
 She is the daughter of Sasuke and Sakura Uchiha.
 As the central character of Naruto: The Seventh Hokage and the Scarlet Spring, Sarada searches for her estranged father.
 She mistakenly feels that Sakura is not her biological mother; after noticing that Karin, a woman who used to be one of Sasuke's allies, wears similar glasses to hers, Sarada believes that she is her real mother.
 Excited about seeing Sasuke after many years, Sarada gains the bloodline eye technique known as the Sharingan (写輪眼) jutsu, which she has inherited from him.
 However, she does not have a good first impression of her father, wrongly believing he does not care about his family.
-When Naruto Uzumaki, the leader of Konohagakure, helps her understand that family is not a matter of blood, Sarada realises that she would love Sakura regardless of their blood relation, and she wishes to save and protect her at any cost.
+When the Seventh Hokage Naruto Uzumaki, the leader of Konohagakure, helps her understand that family is not a matter of blood, Sarada realises that she would love Sakura regardless of their blood relation, and she wishes to save and protect her at any cost.
 It is eventually shown that Sarada has inherited Sakura's natural control over chakra, and thus she is able to gather it in her fists and cause a devastating effect on a target because of her superhuman strength.
 At the same time, it is highlighted that Sarada has also inherited her mother's "Cha!" (しゃーんなろー!
 Shānnarō!) verbal tic.
-Sarada eventually learns from Sakura that she is her biological mother.
+Sarada eventually learns from Sakura that she is her real biological mother.
 After she confirms this, Sasuke says that Sarada's existence shows the connection between him and Sakura.
 Karin later explains that she was Sakura's midwife when Sasuke and Sakura were travelling together.
 Before leaving again, Sasuke shows Sarada how much he loves her by giving her the same gesture he once gave Sakura, the forehead poke, and promises to come home soon.
 Having admired Naruto and his dedication to his village, Sarada makes it her goal to become the next Hokage one day.